Scottish Cities Week

 Scottish Cities Week 2026

-The 2026 programme will showcase how the Scottish cities are positioned to contribute to and benefit from the UK’s Modern Industrial Strategy, with a focus on 4 key areas:
+The 2026 programme showcased how Scottish cities were positioned to contribute to and benefit from the UK’s Modern Industrial Strategy, delivering our strongest and most successful programme to date.
+The week focused on four key areas:

 • The IS-8 Priorities

-• Addressing the eight strategic pillars of industrial growth, including clean energy industries, data and digital technologies, advanced manufacturing, and life sciences.
+• Addressing the eight strategic pillars of industrial growth, the programme demonstrated how Scotland had advanced clean energy industries, data and digital technologies, advanced manufacturing, and life sciences.
+Sessions highlighted tangible progress across priority sectors and showed how Scottish cities were aligning themselves with national economic transformation.

 • Foundational Infrastructure for Growth